Wheelchair campaigner's long roll to London Olympics

 "A company donated food, others, including friends gave me some money but most of it I had to cover from my own pocket," he said.

-Unlike other disabled athletes, who favor light-alloy wheelchairs designed especially for sports, Stojkoski uses an ordinary wheelchair.
+Unlike other disabled athletes, who favour light-alloy wheelchairs designed especially for sports, Stojkoski uses an ordinary wheelchair.

 "I want to show people that it can be done," he said.